PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. todo::
-    update phasing and connectedness options under 'both hands' add notes for 'different directions' checkbox in axis direction and plane work on movement type
+    update phasing and connectedness options under 'both hands' add notes for 'opposite directions' checkbox in axis direction and plane work on movement type
         - fix references
         - update / delete refs to “transcription process” joint activity description not completed movement characteristics not yet started
     overview: sample codings of a pair of signs

 .. _movement_module: